 Functional Allocation of Expenses - The costs of providing the various programs and other activities have been summarized on a functional basis in the accompanying statement of activities.
 Costs that are billed under the provisions of the OPTN Contract are reflected as costs of the program.
 Network and member services include items such as educational initiatives to increase organ donation and other non-contract expenses.

-Certain categories of expenses are attributable to more than one program or supporting service function and are allocated on a reasonable basis that is consistently applied.
-These remaining costs are allocated based on estimates of time and effort.
+Certain categories of expenses are attributable to more than one program or supporting service function and are allocated on a reasonable basis that is consistently applied through judgement and estimation.

 Note 2-Summary of significant accounting policies (continued)